vehemont/Favero_Repeater/README.md

 The Favero Full Arm scoring machines use serial data output that can be interpreted through an Arduino and then used to send data signals for ws2812b LED lights for strip repeater lights.
 This should work for the FA-01, FA-05, and FA-07.
 I tested this with a FA-07.

-This uses one [Wemos D1 mini](https://www.amazon.com/Organizer-ESP8266-Internet-Development-Compatible/dp/B081PX9YFV/ref=sr_1_3?crid=3HISM104Q8NMO&keywords=wemos+d1+mini&qid=1636054524&qsid=133-6299387-8119633&sprefix=wemos%2Caps%2C400&sr=8-3&sres=B081PX9YFV%2CB08C7FYM5T%2CB08QZ2887K%2CB07W8ZQY62%2CB07RBNJLK4%2CB08FZ9YDGS%2CB07BK435ZW%2CB07V84VWSM%2CB07PF3NK12%2CB08H1YRN4M%2CB08FQYZX37%2CB073CQVFLK%2CB07VN328FS%2CB0899N647N%2CB07G9HZ5LM%2CB08MKLRSNH&srpt=SINGLE_BOARD_COMPUTER) per fencing strip, and one LED object for each fencer (left and right).
+This uses one [esp8266 Wemos D1 mini](https://www.amazon.com/Organizer-ESP8266-Internet-Development-Compatible/dp/B081PX9YFV/ref=sr_1_3?crid=3HISM104Q8NMO&keywords=wemos+d1+mini&qid=1636054524&qsid=133-6299387-8119633&sprefix=wemos%2Caps%2C400&sr=8-3&sres=B081PX9YFV%2CB08C7FYM5T%2CB08QZ2887K%2CB07W8ZQY62%2CB07RBNJLK4%2CB08FZ9YDGS%2CB07BK435ZW%2CB07V84VWSM%2CB07PF3NK12%2CB08H1YRN4M%2CB08FQYZX37%2CB073CQVFLK%2CB07VN328FS%2CB0899N647N%2CB07G9HZ5LM%2CB08MKLRSNH&srpt=SINGLE_BOARD_COMPUTER) per fencing strip, and one LED object for each fencer (left and right).
 The hardware is assembled as shown in the [basic diagram](/diagrams/Favero_repeater_breadboard.png).
 This is a basic overview of how it works through a breadboard.
 I recommend using a protoboard/perfboard/pcb for real applications.
 [Some people swear online](https://youtu.be/H4pFvqIxkhQ?si=C3Unc96JtROeyP44) to put a resistor between the data pin on the LED strip and the microcontroller, but I found my setup worked fine without it.
 The [full setup](/diagrams/Favero_repeater_full_setup.png) includes this resistor, but it may not be required for you.
 The full setup also includes the power injection points I am using to ensure my LEDs are able to draw enough power.

 <h2>Topology</h2>